6 best vintage shops in Berlin

 2. Sing Blackbird

-A stark contrast to buying by the kilo, this stunning shop and café has specific, curated pieces from all the ages that are perfect for your bedroom or living room.
+A stark contrast to buying by the kilo, this stunning shop and café has specific, curated pieces from all the ages.
 Bring all your friends to peruse their designer bags, jeans, clothes, and jewellery collections - but make sure you don't all end up falling in love with the same piece, as they're one-of-a-kind!
 Sing Blackbird also hosts events like flea markets, movie nights, and live concerts.

 3. Humana Secondhand